Tips for Buying Insurance on the Internet

 If you would like to print this publication, it is available in pdf format below.
 Please note you will need an Adobe Acrobat Reader to view or print the pdf version of the publication, which you can download at no cost from Adobe

-As insurance companies expand their businesses online, consumers need to be aware of ways they can protect themselves when buying insurance on the Internet.
-Shopping for insurance does not change simply because you are on the Internet.
-Here are some tips to help you protect yourself when buying insurance on the Internet.
+Consumers need to be aware of ways they can protect themselves when buying insurance on the Internet.
+Shopping for insurance does not change simply because you are purchasing online.

-- Find the name of the insurance company or companies involved in the plan.
+- Confirm the company and agent are licensed.
+Find the name of the insurance company or companies involved in the plan.
 In order to sell insurance in Wisconsin, companies and agents must be licensed.
 To confirm the credibility of a company or agent, check with the Office of the Commissioner of Insurance (OCI) to see if the company or agent is licensed.
-OCI can be reached at oci.wi.gov or 1-800-236-8517.
+The OCI Web site (oci.wi.gov) has both a company and agent lookup feature that will allow you to see their license status and any administrative actions.
+OCI can be reached at 1-800-236-8517.

 - Be careful when giving out personal information.
 A licensed insurance company should give you information about their plan up front without requiring any personal information like credit card numbers.